-You have the right to access the personal data we have kept on record about you and, in certain circumstances, to have your personal data deleted.
-If you have any questions or concerns about this policy or would like to request access or deletion of your personal data, you can do this by contacting our Data Protection Officer at [email protected] or by post at the following address:-
+If you have any questions or concerns about this policy or would like to exercise any of the above applicable data protection rights, you can do this by contacting our Data Protection Officer at [email protected] or by post at the following address:-

 Data Protection Officer